lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork5.md

 ```
 Please enter two integers separated by whitespace: 12 4
-When dividing 12 by 4, we get a remainder of 0.
+When dividing 12 by 4, the remainder is 0.
 ```

 Use a function prototype and define your function below main, like this: